HMI - is a partnership of these three entities

 Residence community for undergraduate Indiana University students interested in democratic education.

-Harmony-Meier Institute for Democracy & Equity in Education at Indiana University
+Harmony-Meier Initiative for Democracy & Equity in Education at Indiana University

 co-directed by Steve "Roc" Bonchek and James Damico